wannier-berri/wannier-berri-org/source/exampleFe.rst

 while the latter does not and instead uses an approximation :math:`\mathbf{1}=\sum_l^\infty \vert u_{l{\bf q}}\rangle\langle u_{l{\bf q}}\vert`.

 There are more additional quantities than optical conductivity that can be specified.
-Note that if none of these is specified, the module will calculate all the 27 components of SHC.
+Note that if one of these is not specified, the module will calculate all the 27 components of SHC.

  - **'shc_alpha'** : direction of spin current (1, 2, 3)
  - **'shc_beta'** : direction of applied electric field (1, 2, 3)